mahesh-morde/E-Commerce-Inventory-Management-System/README.md

 # E-Commerce
 The "E-COMMERCE" project is a database management system built using Java, Swing, and MySQL.
-It aims to provide a user-friendly interface for managing hotel operations such as adding employees, rooms, and drivers, as well as handling reception tasks.
+It aims to provide a user-friendly interface for managing inventory operations (Car Showroom) such as adding cars, adding pre-bookings, and drivers, as well as handling delivery tasks.

 # Inventory Management